-“Not at all, I was simply wondering the when and how.”
+"Not at all.
+I was wondering the when and how, but not the 'if'."
 Gwen pursed her lips.
-“How did mother react?”
+"How did mother react?"

 "Livid at first, but then sufficiently satisfied by the exchange."
 Gunther shook his head as if recalling an unpleasant memory.
 "She caused a scene at the registration office, as you can imagine.
 That was where Magus Song's men caught up with them.
 I had my people there as well, knowing what happened to you.
 After a less than cordial encounter, Magus Song and I became acquainted."

-Gwen could very well imagine Helena causing a public spectacle while beside her a tense standoff between two teams of Tower Mages, one from the PLA and the other from the Commonwealth, took place.
-As the Mages faced each other down, the tense atmosphere would be punctuated by her mother’s ceaseless wailing, not unlike a cat running its claws across the length of a chalkboard.
+Gwen could very well imagine Helena causing a public spectacle while beside her, two teams of Tower Mages, one from the PLA and the other from the Commonwealth, faced off.
+In between their death stares, the standoff would be punctuated by her mother's ceaseless wailing, not unlike a cat running its claws across the length of a chalkboard.
 After a few minutes of her incessant screeching, both teams would lose all faith in their ability to resolve the matter and call for support.

 "I believe it best for Percy to be given to his Clan, to be trained in controlling his Quasi-Negative arts."